 Types of Knitting Needles

 This is where it can get complicated.
 You will find different sizes and materials for knitting needles.
-For me, this has been a complicated part on which types of needles to buy.
+For me, this has been a complicated part of which types of needles to buy.

-Not only will you see these types, you will see them in different lengths and made up of different materials.
+Not only will you see these types, but you will also see them in different lengths and made up of different materials.
 Each has there own benefits.

 Things to consider right off the hop is the material of the knitting needle: